Captain Rock

 Captain Rock was a mythical Irish folk hero, and the name used for the agrarian rebel group he represented in the south-west of Ireland from 1821 to 1824.

 Arising following the harvest failures in 1816 and 1821, the drought in 1818 and the fever epidemic of 1816-19.
 Rockites, similar to the earlier Whiteboys, targeted landlords who were members of the Protestant Ascendancy.
 Captain Rock (or Rockites) were responsible for up to a thousand incidents of beatings, murder, arson and mutilation in the short time they were active.

-The rebel actions waned from 1824 onwards, with the return of "a bearable level of subsistence".
-Captain Rock was the symbol for retaliation by "an underclass which had nothing left to lose".
+With the return of "a bearable level of subsistence", the low-level insurrection for a period subsided, but was to flare repeatedly through, and beyond, the Great Irish Famine of the 1840s.
 Over this period and in subsequent years, well into the nineteenth century, threatening letters signed by "Captain Rock" (as well as other symbolic nicknames, such as "Captain Steel" or "Major Ribbon") issued warnings of violent reprisals against landlords and their agents who tried to arbitrarily put up rents, collectors of tithes for the Anglican Church of Ireland, government magistrates who tried to evict tenants, and informers who fingered out Rockites to the authorities.
+Such letters would borrow the language of official or legal documents and failure to obey would be met with destruction of property or livestock or physical violence against the addressee.

+Millenarianism

+A key element of the Rockite movement of Munster and Leinster was the revolutionary excitement elicited by millenarian political prophecies stemming from Charles Walmesley, better known by his pseudonym, Pastorini.
+These prophecies interpreted the Book of Revelation as a foretelling of the destruction of Protestantism in 1825, creating an element of insurrectionary sectarianism among Rockites, unseen in most comparable movements.

+Relationship with O'Connell

+Despite Daniel O'Connell's opposition to violent agitation, Rockites and other agrarian activists including Whiteboys formed part of O'Connell's broad support base.
+This is due to his reputation as a lawyer, being willing to act for agrarian activists, including Rockites, charged with serious offenses such as rape and murder.
+The growth of Catholic advocacy through Daniel O'Connell's implementation of the Catholic rent was also directly linked with millenarian prophecies, with the toppling of Protestant Ascendancy being conflated with the destruction of Irish Protestants.